lwjglgamedev/vulkanbook/bookcontents/chapter-07/chapter-07.md

     ...
 }
 ```

-We are going also to introduce a new concept for the engine that will allow to define game entities and use the same `Mesh` to render multiple elements.
-Instead of rendering meshes, we will have entities which have some properties, such as their scale, position and rotation and will be associated to a mesh.
+We are going also to introduce a new concept for the engine that will allow to define game entities and use the same `Model` to render multiple elements.
+Instead of directly rendering models, we will have entities which have some properties, such as their scale, position and rotation and will be associated to a model.
 They can model a player, NPCs or scene objects and will be managed by a class named `Entity`, which is defined like this:

 ```java
 package org.vulkanb.eng.scene;